PaulAZC/WebTech_Project_S7_AYZAC_FAGES/README.md

 * A user can leave a channel he wants with the menu button on the top right of the corresponding channel.
 This will open drawer where he can see all the user in the channel and a button `leave` that will delete the correspondant channel in the channel list.
 * If a channel is empty because all the users left it, it will be automatically deleted.
 * We added many tests in the test folder to check if all the request are working and if they are shielded and return correct http responses.
+* We can add users to the application.
+The functionnality is implemented before the connection with dex.
+We don't provide password because the OAuth is provided so you can't connect with an address that is not yours.
+Also we check is the user already exist in the database.
+If it is the case, an error is returned and the status is diplayed with a snackbar.